-Teaches Chinese thought, religion and classical Chinese.
+Teaches Buddhism, Chinese thought, and religion.

 - Leaving for the Rising Sun: Chinese Zen Master Yinyuan and the Authenticity Crisis in Early Modern East Asia (Oxford 2015)